kohlhofer/Crossings/chapters/chapter-05.md

 Reed's boat leaves a small wake, gentle waves that rock his vessel.
 The old man's strokes are steady, efficient.
 He knows these waters, these currents, these moods of the river.

 A figure appears on the riverbank, moving quick and sure.
 A wave, a flash of hand, then gone, running along the river's edge.
+Something bright falls from her pocket as she runs—a coin or bottle cap catching the light.
 He watches, a line of energy against the gray.
 The figure moves with purpose, following the water's edge, disappearing into the trees.

 The river moves on, indifferent.
 A turtle surfaces, head breaking the water, eyes dark and ancient.
 It watches the boat pass, then sinks back into the depths.
 The mist begins to lift, revealing more of the far shore, more of the factory's broken windows.